BibliographiesProject/Bibliographies/README.md

 Repository for r/Bibliographies

 Hello!
 Welcome to the Repository! <br />

+Please check the wiki for even more detail.
+If you'd like the help the project please contact the admins.
 Each Section corresponds to a different academic field. <br />
 There are current Work in Progress for each S.T.E.M. field we are working on. <br />
 There are also full published Main Documents relating to each field and one Master LaTeX bibliography.<br />